Antonis Mavropoulos — Two Minutes Late for Flight ET302 (2019)

 His Facebook post — a photograph of his boarding pass under the title 'My Lucky Day' — traveled around the world within hours.
 The title did not survive contact with the death toll.
 The next day, on Greek television, a man who had not slept said it was hard to realize all that had happened — that the people who had been a few meters ahead of him in the tunnel had perished in a fraction of a second, and that only minutes had separated him from their fate.

 The crash itself was fully explained: the aircraft's MCAS system, acting on a faulty angle-of-attack sensor, repeatedly forced the nose down until the crew lost the airplane — the second 737 MAX lost within five months, as the final investigation report confirmed in December 2022.
-The 157 people aboard were not unlucky in any cosmic sense; they were failed by an engineering and certification process, which is a matter of record and of litigation, not of metaphysics.
+The 157 people aboard were failed by an engineering and certification process, which is a matter of record and of litigation.

 The Arithmetic of Missed Flights